cmhoove14/DDNTD/notebook.md

 # 7/5/2019
 Worked on revamping and updating simulations with the simple model presented in [Garchitorena et al](http://rstb.royalsocietypublishing.org/content/372/1722/20160128).
 New document `Garch_Mod.md` reflects these efforts.

+# 7/8/2019
+Worked on presentation for NIMBioS July 2019 talk.
+Realized that discrete time model isn't necessary to build transition and utility matrices for MDPtoolbox and extracting relevant values of $I_t$ and $W_t$ in the Garchitorena et al model at relevant time steps to construct these matrices actually gives way more flexibility in terms of implementing interventions

 # To-dos
 ### Derive $R_{eff}$ for age stratified model
 ### Stochastic age stratified model